georgeglarson/venice-dev-tools/venice-ai-sdk/README.md

-# Venice AI SDK
+# Venice Dev Tools

-The official SDK for the [Venice AI](https://venice.ai) platform.
+The unOfficial SDK for the [Venice AI](https://venice.ai) platform.
 This SDK provides a simple and elegant way to integrate with Venice AI's API for chat completions, image generation, and more.

 ## Features